ermine/brainfuck/README.txt

 (* OASIS_START *)
-(* DO NOT EDIT (digest: a5e59dca1e365ebbb641b50d81c0746f) *)
+(* DO NOT EDIT (digest: 7193d61696ef89501d3e4f9cc22a21eb) *)
-This is the README file for the brainfuck distribution.
+This is the README file for the erm_brainfuck distribution.

 Brainfuck interpretator